Shrutirupa/cipher-code/README.md

 # cipher-code
-There are two more cipher codes that I had written in Python.
+These are two different Symmetric Encryption Techniques written in python.